GluuFederation/flex/admin-ui/docs/auth.md

 ### Explanation of the flow

 The flow is driven by [`app/redux/listeners/authListener.ts`](../app/redux/listeners/authListener.ts).
 After the OAuth/PKCE step writes the user info into Redux, `AppAuthProvider` dispatches `getAPIAccessToken`.
-The listener calls `fetchApiTokenWithDefaultScopes()` and receives back an `access_token` along with side values (`issuer`, `postLogoutRedirectUri`, the requested scopes).
+The listener calls `fetchApiTokenWithDefaultScopes()` and receives back an `access_token` along with side values (`issuer` and the requested scopes).
+Separately, the `getOAuth2Config` listener calls `fetchServerConfiguration()` and dispatches the result (including `postLogoutRedirectUri`) into `authReducer.config`.

 The listener hands the token to the Orval client by calling `setApiToken(access_token)` so the upcoming `POST /session` call carries the right header.
 Once the session cookie is set, regular Config API traffic authenticates off the cookie (see [config-api.md](./config-api.md)).
-The listener also persists `POST_LOGOUT_REDIRECT_URI` to `localStorage` so that [`ByeBye.tsx`](../app/routes/Pages/ByeBye.tsx) can use it as a fallback at logout time.
+The OAuth2 server config (including `postLogoutRedirectUri`) is dispatched into Redux `authReducer.config` and persisted there, so [`ByeBye.tsx`](../app/routes/Pages/ByeBye.tsx) reads it as the logout fallback.

 Then comes the session creation.
 The listener dispatches `createAdminUiSession({ ujwt, apiProtectionToken })`: